pingswept/me30-website/content/logistics/questions.md

 19. Gain exposure to managing a bill of materials, supply chain, and verification vs validation.
 20. Build engineering ethics fluency by exploring the impact of internet-connected electronic technologies on various stakeholders, including in environmental and societal contexts.
 21. Define discriminatory design, explain a case where it has occurred, and identify an approach to avoid it.

-**Feather RP2040 prep**

-(1) If you are a complete newcomer to microcontrollers, consider attending one of the special office hour tutorials in which we will walk you through the steps outlined below.
-Schedule for those tutorials are TBD.

-(2) Skim the ME 30 website notes [on microcontrollers](http://andnowforelectronics.com/notes/microcontrollers/), the [Feather RP2040](http://andnowforelectronics.com/notes/feather-rp2040-hardware/), and [Feather programming](http://andnowforelectronics.com/notes/feather-programming/).
-(You'll want to read them in more depth later on; for now, just get a sense for what's there.)

-(3) Download the Mu editor from Adafruit's website and install the Mu editor on your laptop. https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor

-(4) Follow the directions for installing Circuit Python on your Feather RP2040. https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython

-(5) Complete the following initial Feather programming task:

-Make your Feather blink its onboard LED once per second.
-You can find code and instructions in the "Creating Code" section of Adafruit's Circuit Python tutorial website [here](https://learn.adafruit.com/welcome-to-circuitpython/creating-and-editing-code).